sayeda-chattopadhyay/BidAbhi-Auction/README.md

 ## About

-Bidabhi is an online auction website.
+BidAbhi is an online auction website.
 Registered users can place bids and put up goods for auction.
-Unregistered users can view listings including searching the .
+Unregistered users can view listings including searching the listings .
 Register users can set up and change their profile.
 The website is meant for users to sell their own goods as well as bid for other items listed in the website.
 The website is developed as part of semester-project 2 and have some specific functionalities.

 ## Functionalities